 Note from the hosts: We’ve covered curb appeal and garage doors previously, I know, but I couldn’t pass on this post from Kevin Jones, Director of Brand Management at Wayne Dalton.
 Below >> Four Tips for Choosing a New Garage Door.
 Enjoy! ~jb

 If you’re thinking about selling your home or just giving a much needed boost to your home’s curb appeal, then replacing that boring door is a great way to go.
-Not only will it help your home stand out, but research has found that garage door replacement consistently delivers a significant return on investment (up to 75 percent on average) when it comes time to sell.
+Not only will it help your home stand out, but garage door replacement consistently delivers a significant return on investment (up to 75 percent on average) when it comes time to sell.

 One of the most important factors to consider is door material.
 All doors are not created equal, and each material used in construction carries its own costs and benefits.
 For example, while a steel garage door will last a long time, it can also be dented, especially by kids who like to play ball in the driveway.
-Wood doors are beautiful, incredibly strong and can be custom designed to perfectly complement your home’s architectural style, but they require routine maintenance and can be more expensive than other garage doors on the market.
+Wood doors are beautiful, incredibly strong and can be custom designed to perfectly complement your home’s architectural style.
+But wood doors require routine maintenance and can be more expensive than other garage doors on the market.
 And, if you live in an area subject to strong winds, you’ll want to consider doors with high windload ratings.

-If your home’s garage is connected to any kind of living space in your home, such as a bedroom or living room, it’s a good idea to choose an insulated garage door; it may help to keep those rooms more comfortable, especially if you live in a climate subject to extreme winter or summer temperatures.
-Not only that, insulated garage doors deliver quieter operation, which turns out to be a significant plus if a bedroom is located adjacent to or above the garage.
+If your home’s garage is connected to any kind of living space in your home, it’s a good idea to choose an insulated garage door.
+It may help to keep those rooms more comfortable, especially if you live in a climate subject to extreme winter or summer temperatures.
+Insulated garage doors deliver quieter operation.
+This is a significant plus if a bedroom is located adjacent to or above the garage.
 Do you have a detached garage?
 If so, a non-insulated door will probably do just fine as long as you’re not in a region with extreme winter temperatures.

 The fun starts after you’ve determined the basics of what you want in a new garage door.
 Visit garage door manufacturer websites to see what kinds of doors and style options are available.
 Today, you can find styles ranging from utilitarian to ornate, carriage-house to modern.